Nmurphy4415/content-ops-starter/content/pages/blog/how-to-write-a-blog-post-that-will-get-you-more-traffic.md

 excerpt: >-
   My journey into strength training and nutrition started seriously in 2013 after my uncle passed away.
 I witnessed first-hand the importance of regular movement and quality nutrition.
-Since then, I've committed myself to constant improvement of
+Since then, I've committed myself to being the best version of myself through strength training and proper nutrition.
+Over the years I've mastered the manipulation of macronutrients to suit the intended goal and how to create effective training programs.
 content: >-
   Etiam facilisis lacus nec pretium lobortis.
 Praesent dapibus justo non efficitur efficitur.
 Nullam viverra justo arcu, eget egestas tortor pretium